samsung-cnct/kraken-lib/README.md

 ## Preparing the environment

-Configure a volume environment variable for use below.
+Add/Configure the environment variables below; K2OPTS is used to pass docker the specified docker volumes(note -v in the K2OPTS variable).
 Ensure that each of these files or directories exist:

 ```
 KRAKEN=${HOME}/.kraken          # This is the default output directory for K2